ContextLab/attention-memory-task/README.md

 To replciate our analysis of the original dataset (or new data you have collected), you can follow the steps outlined in `data_analysis_code/Readme.md`.

 Note that two cohorts of participants were collected for each experiment.
 Minor tweaks were made to the experiment code between collection of the intial cohort and the replication cohort.
-You can find a thorough detailing of these tweaks in the Issues of this repository.
+You can find a thorough detailing of these tweaks in the Issues of this repository as well as any corresponding adjustments that were made in the data analysis as a result.

 # Acknowledgements
 Thanks to Megan deBettencourt for providing the image processing script available in this repository (stimulus_generation_code/process_images.m) and recommending stimulus sets.